Penquis

 Who We Are

-Substance Affected Youth (SAY) Program is an innovative program serving an often overlooked population—youth who have been affected by someone else’s opioid use.
-We use trauma-informed practices in an effort to reduce isolation and build resilience in the young people who live in our community.
+Launched in 2019, the Substance Affected Youth (SAY) Program is an innovative program serving an often overlooked population—youth who have been affected by someone else’s opioid or other substance misuse.
+We use trauma-informed practices and evidence-based curricula to reduce isolation and build resilience in the young people who live in our community.

 What We Do